cupofjoakim/cupofjoakim.github.io/src/_posts/2013-04-04-wonder-world-fur.md

 categories: cases
 type: case
 gif: http://media.giphy.com/media/113EMjU66WPTKU/giphy.gif
-excerpt: "A WWF fashion campaign site for fur from imaginary animals."
+excerpt: "A WWF fashion campaign site for fur from imaginary animals.
+Built early 2013."
 ---

 During my internship at Stink Digital back in late 2012 I was part of the two man developer team who built the Wonder World Fur campaign site for the [World Wildlife Foundation][wwf](WWF).
 Wonder World Fur was a brand where WWF sold furs from 100% imaginary animals.